Is “Right Person, Wrong Time” Real?

 5. Don’t put your life on hold

 If you decide to go your separate ways, you should continue living your life and pursuing other goals.
 If you feel ready, you should also consider pursuing other relationships.
-Remember, there are many “right” people out there, many of whom will able to better fit into your current life circumstances, and cutting yourself off from potential connections will likely limit your growth and happiness.
+Remember, there are many “right” people out there, some of whom will able to better fit into your current life circumstances, and cutting yourself off from potential connections will likely limit your growth and happiness.
 As cliche as it sounds, if it’s meant to be, you will find your way back to each other when the time is right.
 But in the meantime, focus on taking care of yourself and building a fulfilling life.

 Final thoughts on “right person, wrong time”

 Ultimately, the “right” person for you at this point in your life will be willing to meet you where you are now and vice versa.
-If you stay in touch or your paths cross again in the future and the obstacles that have kept you apart are no longer present, then it may be a sign to try again.
+If you stay in touch or your paths cross again in the future and the obstacles that kept you apart are no longer present, then it may be a sign to try again.
 If not, remember that there will always be other chances and other “right” people out there.

 Last but not least, there are lessons to be learned from every major life experience.
 So if you find yourself in a “right person, wrong time” scenario, don’t lose hope.
 Take it as an opportunity for personal growth and self-discovery.
 Keep an open mind and heart, and don’t let the fear of the “right person, wrong time” hold you back from building a life that you love.